 While the home study is an evaluative process to determine a family’s appropriateness and readiness for adoption, it is also an enriching process.
 The home study provides opportunities for families to meet with an experienced, professional social worker and to carefully explore the issues of adoptive parenthood.
-This is a chance to examine the choices prospective adoptive families must consider relating to issues such as country choice, age of the child, medical issues, and more.
+This is a chance to examine the choices prospective adoptive families must consider relating to issues such as country choice, the age of the child, medical issues, and more.
 CAS will work with each family to explore their strengths, limitations and personal resources to ensure that adoption is in the best interests of both the child and the family.

 CAS believes that preparation is critical to a successful adoption and to long-term adoptive parenting.
 The agency will provide educational services to families in our program.
 Adoption is a lifelong process and CAS will work to ensure that every family is prepared and supported as they begin the adoption journey.